 The goal of the citizens of the communities was to make their town or village the dominant port on Georgian Bay.

-This quest for economic and social importance often led to hash words and hard feelings between the townspeople of the competing centres.
+This quest for economic and social importance often led to harsh words and hard feelings between the townspeople of the competing centres.

 Throughout the latter half of the nineteenth century and the early twentieth century the newspapers of Owen Sound and Wiarton provided excellent examples of this friction between those two aspiring Georgian Bay ports.